fluid-project/infusion-docs/src/documents/APIChangesFrom1_5To2_0.md

 ###### In 1.5 ######

-In Infusion 1.5, all preferences reside at the root of the `prefEditor` component model.
+In Infusion 1.5, all preferences reside at the root of the `prefsEditor` component's model.

 ```javascript
 /*******************************************************************************